MicrosoftDocs/visualstudio-docs/docs/ide/work-with-github-accounts.md

 :::image type="content" source="../ide/media/github-success.png" alt-text="Success window in browser":::

-You'll have both accounts present in your **All Accounts** submenu.
+4. You'll have both accounts present in your **All Accounts** submenu.

 :::image type="content" source="../ide/media/both-accounts.png" alt-text="Both accounts showing":::

-If you're not already signed in to Visual Studio with a different account, look for the **Sign in** link in the upper-right corner of the Visual Studio environment.
-You can also open the Account Settings dialog by going to **File** > **Account Settings...**.
+If you're not already signed in to Visual Studio with a different account,select the **Sign in** link in the upper-right corner of the Visual Studio environment.
+You can also open the Account Settings dialog by going to **File** > **Account Settings**.
 Then, follow the instructions above to add your GitHub account.

 ![Not signed in user](../ide/media/vs2019_usernotsignedin.png)